iamtheratio/SMWCentral-Downloader-Patcher/README.md

 5. **You're ready!** The app will remember these settings and you can return to the main dashboard

 ### Downloading ROM Hacks
-1. **Browse hacks**: The main screen shows all available hacks from SMWCentral
-2. **Filter and search**: Use the search box or filters to find specific hacks
-3. **View details**: Click on any hack to see screenshots, description, and ratings
-4. **Download**: Click the "Download" button - the app handles everything automatically
+1. **Set your filters**: Use the filter options to narrow down what you want to search for (difficulty, type, author, etc.)
+2. **Search for hacks**: Click the "Search Hacks" button to pull data from the SMWCentral API based on your filters
+3. **Select hacks to download**: Click the checkmark in the first column for each hack you want to download
+   - **Tip**: Click the column header to select ALL hacks at once
+4. **Start downloading**: Click "Download & Patch" to begin downloading and patching your selected hacks
+5. **Wait for completion**: The app will automatically download each hack and apply it to your base ROM
-5. **Play**: Your patched ROM will be saved to your chosen folder, ready to play in any emulator
+6. **Play**: Your patched ROMs will be saved to your chosen folder, ready to play in any emulator

+**New Feature**: While downloads are in progress, the History tab is temporarily locked to prevent editing and maintain database integrity.
+You can view your history, but cannot make changes until all downloads complete.

 ### Managing Your Collection
 1. **View downloaded hacks**: Click the "History" tab to see all your downloaded ROMs
-2. **Organize**: Sort by name, author, date downloaded, or rating
-3. **Re-download**: If you lose a ROM, just download it again from your history
-4. **Open folder**: Click the folder icon to quickly open where your ROMs are stored
+2. **Track your progress**: Mark hacks as completed, add personal ratings (1-5 stars), and add notes
+3. **Edit completion details**: Click on completion dates, time to beat, or notes to edit them directly
+4. **Filter and sort**: Use filters to find specific hacks, sort by any column by clicking the header
+5. **Edit hack details**: Double-click any hack to open a detailed edit dialog

 ### App Settings
 - **Download location**: Change where ROMs are saved